TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          jsInline

    Data type
-         ->CARRAY
+         :ref:`cObject <data-type-cobject>`

    Description
-         Use cObjects for creating inline JavaScript
+         Use array of cObjects for creating inline JavaScript.

          **Note:**

          With :ts:`config.removeDefaultJS = external`, the inline JavaScript is moved to an external file.

+         The :ts:`jsInline` property contains any number of numeric keys, each representing one cObject.

    Example
          ::